rydmike/flex_color_scheme/README.md

        title: 'FlexColorScheme',

        theme: FlexColorScheme.light(
+         // When we select the custom FlexScheme on the home
+         // page, we get the custom enum value back and use the custom
+         // scheme we defined, otherwise we use the selected scheme
+         // from the the built in map.
          colors: flexScheme == FlexScheme.custom
              ? customFlexScheme.light
              : FlexColor.schemesWithCustom[flexScheme].light,
+         // This surface style gives a strong blend of primary
+         // color on surfaces and background colors.
          surfaceStyle: FlexSurface.strong,
          visualDensity: FlexColorScheme.comfortablePlatformDensity,
        ).toTheme,
+       // Just a repeat with equivalent setup for dark theme.
        darkTheme: FlexColorScheme.dark(
          colors: flexScheme == FlexScheme.custom
              ? customFlexScheme.dark